ebobby/about-me/_posts/2023-07-20-My-entrepreneurship-journey.md

 startup, but, I had the nagging thought in the back of my head about starting and building something up.

 So, I decided to do something.
-I quit my job, and in what could be considered a weird move, I came back to Mexico to start something up.
+I quit my job, and in what was a weird move, I came back to Mexico to start something up.

 My first thought was to do something on my own, I had savings and could work on my own for a while.
 I wanted to build a small product that I could build and